In 2016, Donald Trump stormed Washington promising to “drain the swamp.”

 The report is littered with other examples of self-styled “populists” colluding with business elites or otherwise advocating policies that attack working people.

-In 2015, for instance, Denmark’s hard-right Dansk Folkeparti—which claims on its website to maintain a “strong focus on welfare for Danish citizens”—took tens of thousands of euros from the shipping company Mærsk in order to promote “a new deal for Mærsk on tax revenue from North Sea gas exploitation.”
+In 2015, Denmark’s hard-right Dansk Folkeparti — which claims on its website to maintain a “strong focus on welfare for Danish citizens” — took tens of thousands of euros from the shipping company Mærsk in order to promote “a new deal for Mærsk on tax revenue from North Sea gas exploitation.”

 And during last year’s general election in Italy, Matteo Salvini’s extreme nationalist Lega party adopted pseudo-socialist language in an effort to broaden its electoral appeal: “Work does not mean making every last exertion,” it declared, “but to realise one’s talent with the right amount of economic satisfaction.”